mancili/QuICSeedR/README.md

 ## Contact

-For questions and feedback, please contact Manci Li at li000021@umn.edu.
+For questions and feedback, please contact Dr. Manci Li at li000021@umn.edu.